 The name is believed to have originated from the Hindu word Singh which in turn is derived from the Sanskrit word Simha which means lion.
 In western astrology, it can be viewed in the same context as the zodiac sign of Leo.

 The final syllable is marked as silent.
 Sanskrit is a historical Indo-Aryan form of communication as well as being the primary liturgical language of both Hinduism and Buddhism.

 Singha is also the name used for a popular local brand of beer.
 It's often used as place names and for the name of the solar calendar month of August.
 The latter for which the "ha" is pronounced.

-Another interesting mythical creature is the Makara.
-According to ancient Hindu Mythology, is seen as a marvelous sea creature depicted as half-fish and half-animal.
-In Thailand they are seen as aquatic monsters made up either as part serpent, part crocodile and part elephant.
+Another interesting mythical creature is one called the Makara.
+According to ancient Hindu Mythology, is seen as a marvellous sea creature depicted as half-fish and half-animal.
+In Thailand, they are seen as aquatic monsters made up either as part of a serpent, a part of a crocodile and a part of an elephant.
 Go and check them all out.
 Read More...